 Types of Urinary Incontinence

-Urinary incontinence -- the accidental leakage of urine -- affects millions of Americans, the majority of them women.
-There are several different types of urinary incontinence.
+Urinary incontinence -- when you accidentally leak urine -- is a problem that affects millions of Americans, most of them women.
+There are several different types, causes, and treatments.

-Urge incontinence is often referred to as overactive bladder: You have an urgent need to go to the bathroom and may not get there in time, leaking urine.
+This is also called overactive bladder (OAB).
+With this type, you have an urgent need to go to the bathroom and may not get there in time.

 Causes of overactive bladder include:

 Conditions such as multiple sclerosis, Parkinson's disease, diabetes, and stroke can affect nerves, leading to urge incontinence.
-Other conditions such as bladder infections, bladder stones, and use of certain medications can also contribute to symptoms.
+Bladder problems, such as infections and bladder stones, and certain medications can also cause it.

 - Weak bladder muscles

-With functional incontinence, physical problems such as arthritis, or cognitive problems such as dementia, prevent you from getting to the bathroom in time.
+Mental or physical problems such as dementia or arthritis prevent you from getting to the bathroom in time.